Security-Auditing-Complex-of-Innovation/master/auditointisuunnitelma.md

 ### 5.2.5 Malware protection

  1. Technical review
-    * Antivirus programs are installed in necessary systems
+    * Confirm that antivirus programs are installed in necessary systems
-    * Antivirus programs are regularly updated
+    * Verify that antivirus programs are regularly updated
-    * Antivirus programs successfully detect test malware
+    * Manually test that antivirus software can detect test malware

  2. Administrative review
     * Awareness of current virus and malware threath